-Developed by Insomniac Games (Spyro, Ratchet & Clank, Resistance) and self-published by Sony Interactive Entertainment, it appears that the game has not disappointed from a sales point of view; Marvel’s Spider-Man has actually surpassed (selling double) the amount of first week sales of PlayStation 4’s best-selling, and other self-published 2018 hit title God of War.
-The game has also become the fastest selling Marvel game to date since launching on September 07 2018.
+Developed by Insomniac Games (Spyro, Ratchet & Clank, Resistance) and self-published by Sony Interactive Entertainment, it appears that the game has not disappointed from a sales point of view; Marvel’s Spider-Man has actually surpassed (selling double) the number of first-week sales of PlayStation 4’s best-selling, and other self-published 2018 hit title God of War.
+The game has also become the fastest-selling Marvel game to date since launching on September 07, 2018.

 However various websites are reporting mixed reviews which are mostly positive and in favor of the game’s excellent and unique story, combat, visuals, audio design and Spider-Man’s implementation but stating that the game world itself, a re-creation of New York City, leaves a lot to be desired, feeling a little empty and lackluster because of a lack of interaction, with some even suggesting that Marvel’s Spider-Man is a rehash and integration of ideas from other successful games of similar genres.

-Upon beginning your adventure as the (in)famous web-slinger, you will realise that this is a truly current-gen title.
-The visuals are extremely well polished and are jaw dropping for lucky PlayStation 4 Pro owners with a 4K capable display, but they aren’t that great for regular PS4 owners running the game at 720 or 1080.
+Upon beginning your adventure as the (in)famous web-slinger, you will realize that this is a truly current-gen title.
+The visuals are extremely well polished and are jaw-dropping for lucky PlayStation 4 Pro owners with a 4K capable display, but they aren’t that great for regular PS4 owners running the game at 720 or 1080.
 Please watch the graphics comparison video below (courtesy of IGN) for more understanding.